-Under the Pierre Fabre Commercialization Agreement, we determined that the \$45.0 million upfront payment constituted the entire consideration to be included in the transaction price at the outset of the arrangement, and the \$40.0 million in development milestones achieved in December 2022 were added to the transaction price upon meeting the related milestone criteria.
-The remaining potential development and commercial milestone payments that we are eligible to receive were excluded from the transaction price, as the milestone amounts were fully constrained based on the probability of achievement or have not been earned.
+Under the Pierre Fabre Commercialization Agreement, we determined that the \$45.0 million upfront payment constituted the entire consideration to be included in the transaction price at the outset of the arrangement, and the \$40.0 million in regulatory milestones achieved in December 2022 were added to the transaction price upon meeting the related milestone criteria.
+The remaining potential regulatory and commercial milestone payments that we are eligible to receive were excluded from the transaction price, as the milestone amounts were fully constrained based on the probability of achievement or have not been earned.
 None of the future royalty and sales-based milestone payments were included in the transaction price, as the potential payments represent sales-based consideration.
-We will reevaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and, as necessary, we will adjust our estimate of the transaction price.
+We reevaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and, as necessary, we adjust our estimate of the transaction price.

-Upon the effective date of the A&R Commercialization Agreement, the \$20.0 million additional upfront payment received and estimated revenue for the development, safety, regulatory and process science services were added to the transaction price.
-The remaining potential development and commercial milestone payments that we are eligible to receive were excluded from the transaction price, as the milestone amounts were fully constrained based on the probability of achievement or have not been earned.
+Upon the effective date of the A&R Commercialization Agreement, the \$20.0 million additional upfront payment received and estimated revenue for the development, safety, regulatory and process science services were added to the transaction price, and the \$20.0 million regulatory milestone achieved in March 2024 and the \$20.0 million regulatory milestone achieved in July 2024 were added to the transaction price upon meeting the related milestone criteria.
+The remaining potential regulatory and commercial milestone payments that we are eligible to receive were excluded from the transaction price, as the milestone amounts were fully constrained based on the probability of achievement or have not been earned.
 None of the future royalty and sales-based milestone payments were included in the transaction price, as the potential payments represent sales-based consideration.
-Any consideration associated with the Intermediate Inventory Obligation was excluded from the transaction price as the amount was fully constrained based on uncertainty surrounding available inventory on the Manufacturing Transition Date.